denoland/std/2024-11-15-narratives.md

     As a platform operator, I want to be able to moderate content and enforce acceptable use policies, so that we can prevent misuse and comply with legal requirements.

 19. **Minimizing Administrative Overhead**
-    As a user, I want to participate in the platform with minimal administrative overhead, so that I can focus on contributing and collaborating.
+    As an [Actor][actor], I want to participate in the platform with minimal administrative overhead, so that I can focus on contributing and collaborating.

 20. **Investing in Naps Developed by Others**
     As a trader, I want to reward or invest in naps developed by others, potentially across different platforms, so that I can support and profit from valuable services.